Aerius01/MDPI/README.md

 # Optionally verify current branch (used for default image tag resolution)
 git status
 ```
+From here there are two options.
+You can either set-up the Electron UI (recommended) or build a conda environment to interact with the code through the terminal directly

 #### Option 1: Set up the Electron UI

-Navigate to the project's 'electron' subfolder and run `npm install`:
+Navigate to the project's `electron` subfolder and run `npm install`:

 ```bash
 cd [...]/MDPI/electron